-- Getting Started from the Command Line on page 72 For more information about what you should read before using this chapter. - Nios II Software Build Tools on page 86 For more information about familiarizing yourself with its parts. - Nios II Software Build Tools Reference Revision History on page 17 For details on the document revision history of this chapter
+- Getting Started from the Command Line on page 71 For more information about what you should read before using this chapter. - Nios II Software Build Tools on page 85 For more information about familiarizing yourself with its parts.

-16.1 Nios II Software Build Tools Utilities
+16.1.
+Nios II Software Build Tools Utilities